Bioinformatics and Imaging

-The Cancer Bioinformatics (CBI) group, which was established in 2009, forms part of the Clinical Research Division.
-The group consists of scientists with expertise across a broad spectrum ranging from Computational Biology, Computer Vision and Machine Learning to Systems and Network Biology.
+The Cancer Bioinformatics (CBI) group was established in 2009, and consists of scientists with expertise across a broad spectrum ranging from Computational Biology, Computer Vision and Machine Learning to Systems and Network Biology.

 In the era of high-throughput data, quantitative methods are key for elucidating biological processes.
 For complex diseases like cancer the deciphering of molecular signatures and networks for diagnostic and treatment modalities form major challenges for translational and experimental cancer research.
 The aim of the group is to develop novel computational and statistical methods and to engage in interdisciplinary collaborative research by working closely together with biologists and clinicians across the CCRCB, providing the interface between data and understanding.

 Developing innovative research programmes in Cancer Bioinformatics is a priority of the team.
 Key research areas include:

 - Computational Biology and Biostatistics;

 - Pathway analysis, causal inference of regulatory networks and integration of genetics and genomics data;